Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality

-Relevance analysis necessarily returns a subset of the input rules, so one may naturally expect it to always be faster than computing the chase in full.
+Relevance analysis always returns a subset of the input rules, so one may naturally expect it to be always faster than computing the chase in full.
 However, the query times for \relevancerun are the same for most queries of \Deeptwohun and \Deepthreehun, which suggests that the technique contains a fixed overhead.
-Indeed, our analysis revealed that the fixpoint computation on the critical instance in line~\ref{alg:relevance:abstraction-fixpoint} of Algorithm~\ref{alg:relevance} dominates the overall processing time on these scenarios.
+Indeed, our analysis revealed that, on these scenarios, the fixpoint computation on the critical instance in line~\ref{alg:relevance:abstraction-fixpoint} of Algorithm~\ref{alg:relevance} dominates the overall processing time.
 As a result, \relevancerun is only marginally faster than \matrun, and considerably slower than \magicrun on most queries.
-In all other cases, the overhead of relevance analysis is negligible and so the technique seems very effective.
+In all other cases, the overhead of relevance analysis is negligible and the technique seems very effective.

-The rules relevant to a query could be determined by a simple reachability analysis as follows: we identify the query predicate $\predQ$ as relevant; we transitively propagate predicate relevance over the rules (i.e., if a predicate occurring in a head atom of a rule is relevant, then all predicates occurring in the rule body are relevant too); and we select all rules containing a relevant predicate in the head.
-However, as soon as the input dependencies contain equality, rules \eqref{eq:dom-R}, \eqref{eq:ref}, and \eqref{eq:cong} ensure that all predicates, and thus all rules as well, are relevant.
-In contrast, the programs computed using our relevance analysis technique are much smaller than the input program on the \Ont scenario, which suggests that our relevance analysis technique is much more effective than simple reachability.
+The rules relevant to a query could be determined by a simple reachability analysis: we identify the query predicate $\predQ$ as reachable; we transitively propagate reachability over the rules (i.e., if a predicate occurring in a head atom of a rule is reachable, then all predicates occurring in the rule body are reachable too); and we select all rules containing a reachable predicate in the head.
+However, as soon as the input dependencies contain equality, rules \eqref{eq:dom-R}, \eqref{eq:ref}, and \eqref{eq:cong} ensure that all predicates, and thus all rules, are reachable.
+In contrast, our relevance analysis technique computes much smaller programs on the \Ont scenario, suggesting that the technique is considerably more effective than simple reachability.
 This is because our technique does not consider body atoms in isolation, but instead tries to identify whether a rule has relevant instances.
 This, in turn, seems to be key to an effective analysis of inferences with equality.